FrankKair/DropSync/README.md

 ## Usage

-On your terminal, call `./drop_sync_run` passing as argument your access token (found at [Dropbox Developers](https://www.dropbox.com/developers)) and the name of the file you want to download.
+On your terminal, call:

+`./dropsync access_token filename`

+The access token can be found at [Dropbox Developers](https://www.dropbox.com/developers).

 That's it :)

 ## Next steps

-1) Get the file size to check download completion when using this script coupled with another services.

-2) Use a headless navigator in order not to open a browser to download the file.

-3) Error handling and tests.
+1) Error handling
+2) Tests